Skip to main content

 Albert Ellis's ABC Theory of Emotional Disturbance is a paradigm within Rational Emotive Behaviour Therapy (REBT).
 It provides a framework for understanding how our thoughts, beliefs, and events interact to influence our emotional and behavioural responses.
 Rational Emotive Behaviour Therapy (REBT) is a psychoeducational teaching and counselling model.
 The ABC model is a tool used within REBT to help individuals identify, challenge, and deconstruct irrational beliefs and to construct new, more efficient ways of thinking and believing.
 Have a Go Spaghettio! is an early childhood approach to social, emotional, and behavioural learning based on REBT and the ABC Theory of Emotional Disturbance paradigm.
 It teaches young learners that they make (construct) their own habits of thinking that in turn make their emotional and behavioural responses to events.
 Early learnings about their thinking nature will provide the tools with which they can learn to think about their th...

-Shouldhood and Unsanity
+Have a Go Spaghettio!
+Shouldhood Shithood and Unsanity

 ‘Shouldhood' causes upset or increases the intensity of what, Albert Ellis calls, our ‘upsetness.’
 The degree of ‘upsetness’ caused by our tendency to think in ‘shoulds’ is what Ellis also calls ‘shithood:’ ‘shouldhood’ leads to ‘shithood ‘ psychologically speaking.
 Sometimes we might ‘should’ and stop and rethink our ‘shoulding’ reminding ourselves that to demand we should get something we can’t get is futile.
 So, we recalibrate, shift our thinking to a more logical, rational posture.
 However, if we indulge in ‘should’ thinking on a more permanent basis, where we continue to demand that things should, absolutely be as we demand they should be, then ‘shithood’ is where we end up until we understand how thinking effects how we feel and behave.
-The world is no good, others are no good and/or you are no good equals ‘SHITHOOD!”
+The world is no good, others are no good and you are no good thinking equals ‘SHITHOOD!”
 ‘Nothing is good or bad but thinking makes it so.’
-Shakespeare (Hamlet) The Have a Go S...
+Shakespeare (Hamlet) The...